shsagir/play-area-sync/docs/deployment-methods-uni.md

 Please keep in mind, that the Git repo is not the web storage.
 After you Git push, first the Git repo will be updated, then changes will be synchronized (overwrite but not delete) to the web storage.
 So the web storage contains:

-1. The latest changes from Git
+1. The latest Git changes synced in
 2. Changes from SFTP & SSH
 3. Uploads from website users

 ### Git works only one way

-Git is a one way street here.
-You can not `pull` the changes, which are made via SSH or SFTP, from the web storage back into your Git repo.
+**Git is a one way street here and the only way is up.** You can not `pull` the changes, which are made via SSH or SFTP, from the web storage back into your Git repo.
+So you can upload something via SFTP and clone it down later via Git.
 While this might looks odd at first: this design keeps your Git repo clean of temporary, binary and other blob data.
+The diagram above visualizes this.
 Use Git only for code deployment, not to manage all of your Apps runtime data.
 Separate code - managed in Git - from content - managed via SSH/SFTP.

 ### Git push overwrite but not deletes

-The Professional Stack has atomic deployments.
+The [Professional Stack](app-pro) has [atomic deployments](app-pro#toc-atomic-deployment).
 With the Universal Stack it's different, the contents from Git will be synced into the web space:

 When you push new changes via Git to your App Composer will be executed.
 In addition, user defined scripts (either specified via [deployment file](/deployment-file-v2) or [Composer scripts](https://getcomposer.org/doc/articles/scripts.md)) might also be executed.
 Resulting of the push and the executions, a temporary file set is generated and subsequently synchronized to your App's web storage.
 So, when accessing your App via SSH/SFTP, the web storage can contain files which are not in Git.